This article is written by Courtney Rosenfeld from www.gigspark.biz

 Going Back to School

-Many business owners lack the confidence or skills to put their business on a new trajectory that can help them grow.
+Many business owners lack the confidence or skills to put their businesses on a new trajectory that can help them grow.

 If you relate to this statement, you might consider going back to school and enrolling in an MBA program, which will help you develop management, financial, marketing, and development skills to keep your business successful and sustainable in the long run.